 Model Preparation#

-1. Model files format used by OpenVINO™ Toolkit#
+1. Model file format used by OpenVINO™ Toolkit#

-Video Analytics GStreamer plugins utilize Intel® Distribution of OpenVINO™ Toolkit as a back-end for high efficiency-inference on Intel® CPU and accelerators (GPU, VPU, FPGA) and require CNN model to be converted from training framework format (e.g., TensorFlow or Caffe) into a format optimized for inference on the target device.
-The model format used by OpenVINO™ Toolkit is termed called Intermediate Representation (IR) format and consists of two files:
+Video Analytics GStreamer plugins utilize Intel® Distribution of OpenVINO™ Toolkit as a back-end for high efficiency-inference on Intel® CPU and accelerators (GPU, NPU, FPGA) and require the model to be converted from the training framework format (e.g., TensorFlow or Caffe) into a format optimized for inference on the target device.
+The model format used by OpenVINO™ Toolkit is called Intermediate Representation (IR) and consists of two files:

 You can either:

-2. Use Model Optimizer from OpenVINO™ Toolkit tool for converting your model from training framework format (e.g., TensorFlow) into IR format
+Use OpenVINO™ Toolkit Model Conversion method for converting your model from training framework format (e.g., TensorFlow) into IR format

 When using a pre-trained model from Open Model Zoo, consider using the Model Downloader tool to facilitate the model downloading process.

-In the case of converting a custom model, you can optionally utilize the Post-Training Optimization Toolkit for converting the model into a performance efficient, and more hardware-friendly representation, for example quantize from 32-bit floating point-precision into 8-bit integer precision.
+In the case of converting a custom model, you can optionally utilize the Post-Training Model Optimization and Compression for converting the model into a performance efficient, and more hardware-friendly representation, for example quantize from 32-bit floating point-precision into 8-bit integer precision.
 This gives a significant performance boost (up to 4x) on some hardware platforms including the CPU, with only a minor accuracy drop.

 If you prefer graphical UI over command-line tools, consider the web-based Deep Learning Workbench tool which provides all the functionality mentioned below and more in a web-browser graphical interface

-Intel® Deep Learning Streamer (Intel® DL Streamer) Pipeline Framework plugins are capable of optionally performing certain pre- and post-processing operations before/after inference.
+Intel® Deep Learning Streamer (Intel® DL Streamer) plugins are capable of optionally performing certain pre- and post-processing operations before/after inference.

 Pre-processing is an input data transformation into an appropriate form which a neural network expects it to be.
-Since Pipeline Framework mostly supports Convolutional Neural Networks, most pre-processing actions are performed under images.
+Most pre-processing actions are designed for images.
 Pipeline Framework provides several pre-processing back-ends depending on your use case.

 To use one of them, set the pre-process-backend property of the inference element to one from the table below.